 Amish typically do not become doctors and nurses, but they do help save lives in other ways.
 For one, there is the Amish involvement in fire companies, particularly in Lancaster County, but not only there.

 Amish also work as Emergency Medical Technicians.
 Sisters Miriam and Karen Schlabach of Baltic, Ohio, are doing just that.
-From the Sugarcreek Budget:
+From the Sugarcreek Budget (no longer online):

 Miriam’s journey to EMT started when God called her.
 “In January 2016, an ambulance came past our place on State Route 93,” she explained.
 “God came in a still small voice and said ‘You should go and become an EMT.’”
 Miriam immediately dismissed the idea.
 There was no way that an Amish person could become an EMT.
 However, her father attended a meeting of the Swiss Valley Joint Ambulance District in February that year.
 “When he came home, he said ‘They are looking for some Amish to be EMTs’,” she said.